shaylavincen/Portfolio/README.md

 How do you approach designing software?
 What techniques or strategies would you use in the future to analyze and design a system?
 I like creating the UML diagrams.
 They provide a quick overview of how the system needs to be designed.
 They also help prevent forgetting steps.
 They are also able to be updated as new things develop, making them a versatile tool.

+**ContactClass**
+To ensure that my code is functional, I created JUnit tests where I attempted to test every action that the code could perform.
+I tested fail cases and success cases.
+If the code failed, I had print statements to identify what went wrong and where.
+I also wanted these print statements to tell the end user important information.
+If they tried to input a Contact where the first name was too long then I had a statement that let them know that.
+I tried to approach this design from an end-user standpoint.
+What would the consumer want to be able to do and where could an error arise?
+Thinking of these questions helped drive how I made the code.